 I am a PhD student in anthropology under the direction of Prof. Michael Houseman at the École Pratique des Hautes Études in Paris, France.
 My dissertation is entitled The collective construction of self-experience at Burning Man and “transformational festivals”.

 My fieldwork examines ‘transformational festivals’ located primarily in the U.S and Europe, including the well-known Burning Man event. https://www.youtube.com/watch?v=_krTxHY3uoQ

 My ethnographic study raises the question of the collective construction of a self-transformation experience.
 I am focusing on the study of different types of rituals such as traditional and New Age and their link to specific economic organizational systems.

 During the past decade, I have examined a variety of issues through my work in the social sciences.
 My psychology thesis, The Call of the Marionette, considered the marionette as a magical strategy to convince humanity of its power to deny human finitude, using animism as a lens to reveal the magic existence of inanimate objects, the disquieting strangeness of their freedom, and the public fascination and cathartic experience with their performance.

 Another psychology thesis, Cooking: an Endless Experience, examined the practice of cooking workshops within the framework of psychotherapy in a health-care facility, seeking to relate the originality of dissociations/associations of psychotic individuals and the relationship of their existence to time.

-Finally, in an anthropology thesis, The Encounter of Burning Man, I discussed the festival components and conceptualized ‘the transformational movement’, research that I am developing further in my dissertation in a comparative study of selected festivals.
+Finally, in an anthropology thesis, The Encounter of Burning Man, I discussed the event components, research that I am developing further in my dissertation in a comparative study of selected festivals.